Among the Maasai people of Kenya and Tanzania there is a standard greeting: “How are the children?”

 United Way recognizes that until we can answer this greeting with the Maasai response “all of the children are well,” there is much work to be done.

 For almost half a million children in Greater Atlanta, all is not well.
-To determine the factors that drive child well-being, United Way worked with the Atlanta Regional Commission, Neighborhood Nexus and volunteers to come up with 14 key indicators.
-These measures comprise the Child Well-Being Index.
+To determine the factors that drive child well-being, United Way worked with the Atlanta Regional Commission, Neighborhood Nexus and community volunteers to come up with 14 key indicators.
+Together, these measures comprise the Child Well-Being Index.

 The Child Well-Being Index gives community leaders a snapshot of existing conditions and a set of common goals upon which to leverage our collective impact.
 Policymakers have an especially important role to play in setting the conditions under which communities, children and families can thrive.

-The United Way of Greater Atlanta is the first in the nation to align its work around child well-being and to commit to fighting for better measures in every zip code.
-We invite you to join us in this pioneering effort.
+The United Way of Greater Atlanta is the first in the nation to align its work around child well-being and to commit to fighting for better measures of it in every zip code.
+Join us!

-What happens to a child from birth until the point that the brain matures, believed to be age 25, can determine how well he/she will fare as an adult.
-Their experiences during these years may affect how well they may earn a living, parent their own children and steward their communities.
-In 2018, we urge the Governor and state and local lawmakers to:
+What happens to a child from birth until the point that the brain matures, believed to be age 25, can determine how well he or she will fare as an adult.
+Their experiences during these years may in turn affect how well they may earn a living, parent their own children and steward their communities.
+In 2019, we urge the Governor and state and local lawmakers to:

 Improve the odds of student achievement by expanding lottery funded Pre-K slots, reducing class size and investing in a quality workforce.

-Parents and other caregivers need our support to achieve family resilience and to help their children thrive.
-In 2018, we urge the Governor and state and local lawmakers to:
+Parents and other caregivers need support to achieve family resilience and to help their children thrive.
+In 2019, we urge the Governor and state and local lawmakers to:

 Incentivize work by implementing a refundable earned income tax credit for Georgians employed in low-wage jobs.